 7 Best American Train Trips Less Than $100

-The rails used to be the way to travel until the advent of the automobile.
-Even today, though train travel is far less glamorous than it used to be, there’s just something romantic about the idea of a train trip.
-On a train trip, it really is about the journey as much as the destination.
+The railway was the way to travel up until the advent of the automobile.
+Train travel is far less glamorous than it used to be, but even today there’s something romantic about the idea of train travel.
+When it comes to taking a train, travel really is about the journey as much as the destination.

-Unfortunately, it seems all too often that given the added time and expense, flying actually works out to be a better value than riding the rails.
-But, with the economy in a rut, making well…everything more expensive, these seven train trips promise adventure and excitement without breaking the bank.
+Flying usually works out to be a better value than riding the rails when it comes to long-distance travel.
+That said, these seven short train trips promise adventure and excitement without breaking the bank.

 Grand Canyon Railway